Vegetable & Herb Gardening

 My oldest son texted me a picture of a friend’s raised garden beds one day… they looked like something out of a magazine, mine looked like…. a child’s sandbox with broken toys.
-I actually cried when I saw it, because I was so frustrated with mine.
+I actually cried when I saw it, because I was so frustrated with my gardening experiments look.

 Then my daughter started seeing ideas online and sharing them with me, and they seemed doable and seemed to solve my problems.
 So, this year I am trying these ideas to see which works best for our purposes.

 I have bought a few planters for the front porch, I planted herbs there so, Hubby (who does all of the cooking) could just step out on the porch and pick just what he wanted to use for each meal.
 We are loving that.

 I have some very strange looking setups elsewhere in the yard – my neighbors laugh each time they see a new experiment I have set up! lol But, you would be jealous of them – I swear to you – they throw anything they want in their yard anywhere and it grows… they don’t weed, they don’t feed… nothing!
 It’s incredibly annoying…. lol